harlan-zw/laradock-cli/README.md

 Laradock CLI is an unofficial package built with [Laravel Zero](https://laravel-zero.com/).
 It's built on top of [Laradock](https://laradock.io/) to address common issues and workflows that you may come accross.
 The high-level goal of the package is to be able to setup a Laradock project in under 2 minutes and only commit code that is essential.

-The tasks to get there:
+## Highlights

 - Keep your project directory clean.
 Only have services you're using committed.
 - Keep your .env file clean.
-Moving all laradock environment variables to their own file.
+Moves all laradock environment variables to their own `laradock-env` file.
 - Make it easy to update your laradock between versions
 - Make it super easy to manage your services
 - Fix user / group id issues automatically
 - Avoid duplicate configuration (Site URL, etc)
 - Abstract docker functions (mounting, up, etc)
-- Setup laradock in under 2 minutes
 - Handle alternative laradock paths without headaches

 ------